WhatYouHaventSeen/Community-Rules/README.md

 If things were any different, if I was being paid or given *anything* in exchange for providing you with content, an argument could possibly be made that you were entitled to something.<sup>2</sup> But things are not different, and if you think that \
 you are entitled to *anything* from me, you are delusional.
-If hearing that is doesn't sit well with you, you may be one of the people I don't want anything to do with.
+If hearing that doesn't sit well with you, you may be one of the people I don't want anything to do with.
 And that's okay, but you can't hang at my metaphorical house and you are not going to convince me otherwise.